Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

 \subsubsection{\pkg{ARG-Needle} \cite{Zhang2023}}

 \classification{\xg}{\xs}{\xs}{\xg}{\proglang{C++}}{CLI*}

 \pkg{ARG-Needle} addresses \pkg{ARGweaver}'s limitations with a novel model for the TMRCA distribution, along with a marker-based distance heuristic.
 The algorithm is divided into three steps, the third of which involves threading a new sequence into the ARG.
 These steps are repeated until the complete ARG is built, that is, until every sequence in the sample has been threaded.
 The heuristic is applied in the first step, identifying the most similar haplotypes among those already threaded.
 To account for recombination, the search is localized to subdivisions of sequences, the length of which is a user-defined parameter.
 This results in a list of the most similar haplotypes for each subdivision.
 A hashing scheme is used to speed up this process.
 In the second step, the TMRCA between the sequence to be threaded $s$ and each sequence computed in the previous step is estimated.
 Again, this estimation is performed per subdivision, using the Ascertained Sequentially Markovian Coalescent algorithm \cite{Palamara2018}, which revolves around an HMM model of the haplotypes where the hidden state is made up of TMRCA intervals.
 Coalescent threading for $s$ is computed in the third step using the minimum estimates from the previous step.
 Unlike \pkg{ARGweaver}, recombination threadings are not computed.
 Also, \pkg{ARG-Needle}'s implementation of the threading procedure is ``ARG-wide'' (e.g., it does not consider each marginal tree individually), which increases its efficiency.
-A post-processing step called \emph{ARG normalization} allows for a reduction of bias in the TMRCA estimates.
+A post-processing step called \emph{ARG normalization}, which amounts to quantile renormalization on the heights of internal nodes based on trees sampled from the demographic prior, may allow\st{s} for a reduction of bias in the TMRCA estimates.